Skip to main content

 It also has comprehensive docs to help you deploy not only Node.js apps for free but a host of other languages and frameworks.
 Some other things you can deploy on Render are Python, Go, PHP (Laravel) and Docker.
 You can also host other Node.js alternatives on Render like Deno and Bun.js.

-Deploy Node.js Quotes API to Render #
+Deploy Node.js app on Render #

 You will need a free account on Render to get started.
 After you have registered with your preferred method like Github or Email, please follow the steps below to run your Node.js app on Render: